-The brakes on the Book are single action brakes that are sandal foot friendly.
-The brakes are only average compared to the competition for ease of engaging and releasing.
+The brakes are single action and sandal foot-friendly.
+The brakes are average compared to the competition for ease of engaging and releasing.

-The Book has a large under seat storage bin with a maximum weight allowance of 11 pounds and individual pockets inside the bin.
-The bin only has access from the back, but access is easy to manage, and the bin fit our extra-large diaper bag with ease.
-This bin is actually the biggest basket of the group with a little skillful planning it can fit two extra-large diaper bags and still have room for more.
-The back of the bin is spring-loaded and can be pressed down to make the opening bigger, which makes it really easy to fit in larger items.
-The bin itself has three pockets sewn into the back of the basket.
-These pockets are ideal for quick access items like cell phones, keys, and wallets.
+The Book has a large storage bin with a maximum weight allowance of 11 lbs.
+It only has access from the back, but access is easy, and the bin fits our extra-large diaper bag.
+This bin is the biggest in the group, and with a little skillful planning, it can easily fit two extra-large diaper bags.
+The back of the bin is spring-loaded and can press down to widen the opening.
+The bin itself has three pockets ideal for quick access items like cell phones, keys, and wallets.

-This stroller also has large mesh pockets on the back of each seat.
-These pockets held our water bottle, baby bottle, and sippy cup testers.
-The mesh felt durable and did not snag in our tests.
-The manufacturer does not list a maximum weight allowance for these pockets.
+This stroller also has large mesh pockets on the back of each seat with no listed weight capacity.
+The mesh feels durable and doesn't snag in our tests.

-The photos above show the Book with the canopies closed and seatbacks raised, and the canopies fully open and seat backs fully reclined.
+The photos above show the Book with the canopies closed and seatbacks raised, and the canopies fully open and seatbacks reclined.

 The Book has a 5-point harness for each passenger.
 The harness is better than average for ease of putting on and below average for taking off.
 The release button on the buckle requires two hands of pressure to engage, and the straps must be manually removed from the buckle leaving only one hand free to keep the button depressed.
 This can be a little bit tricky because you almost need three hands to use it.
 Thankfully, adjusting this harness is easier than most of the competition.
 The straps tighten easily and quickly.
 Shoulder height strap adjustment is a rethread operation and has three shoulder height positions with a range of 4.5 inches.
 The crotch strap only has one position, but it is adjustable.
 Non-rethread shoulder height adjustment is quicker and easier for the most part.

-The leg rests on the Peg are padded and adjustable.
-The adjustment is easy to do and allows the leg rests to stick straight out for more leg space while napping.
-The leg rests are covered in a leather-ish type material that feels like it would be easy to clean and wear well over time.
-Unfortunately, it also feels like it would be less than breathable and leave little legs sweaty.
-The leg rests move down to a rather small footpad, but there seems to be enough room for two.
+The leg rests are padded and adjustable to straight out for napping.
+The leg rests are a leather-ish material that feels easy to clean and durable, but it also feels like it is less breathable and may cause sweaty legs.
+The leg rests move down to a small footpad and are easy to operate.

 Both seats on the Peg recline equally.
-The recline feature is easy to operate, and there are an infinite number of positions for maximum comfort.
-The seats can lay completely flat for cozier napping, and when coupled with the leg rest extension you can tell that babies will be able to stretch out when sleeping.
+The recline feature is easy to operate, and there are an infinite number of positions for comfort.
+The seats can lay completely flat for napping, and coupled with the leg rest extension babies will be able to stretch out for sleeping.

 Ease of Setup

-The Book is one of the more difficult options to set up.
-It took us almost 13 minutes to get it out of the package and ready to roll.
-The documentation for this stroller is poor because the written instructions and the illustrations are in different sections of the book.
-It would be much easier to complete setup if the pictures appeared on the same pages as the corresponding directions.
+The Book is one of the more difficult options to set up taking over 13 minutes to get it out of the package and ready to roll.
+The documentation is poor with the written instructions and illustrations in different sections.
+It would be much easier if the pictures appeared on the same pages as the corresponding directions.

 Weight and Folded Size

-The Peg has foam filled plastic wheels.
-While not our favorite, these plastic wheels are probably the nicest in the bunch.
-They feel dense and even around, and we think they are unlikely to dent or become misshapen over time.
+The Peg has foam-filled plastic tires.
+While not our favorite, these plastic wheels are the best in the bunch.
+They feel dense and even, and we think they are unlikely to dent or become misshapen easily.

 The Book only has a rear suspension.
-For a smoother ride for the baby, we really prefer strollers that have all-around suspension.
-However, some of the competition offered no shocks at all, so we'll take two wheels over no wheel any day.
-The sling style seat and its adequate padding will help the ride be smoother for a baby despite its two shock design.
-We think the Book would be a better ride for passengers and easier to push if the tires were rubber as opposed plastic.
-This simple change could be a game changer for the Peg.
+For a smoother ride for the baby, and all-around suspension would be better.
+The sling-style seat and its adequate padding will provide a smoother ride for a baby despite its two shock design.
+We think the Book would be a better ride for passengers and easier to push if the tires were rubber and this change would be a game changer for the Peg.

-Because the Peg accepts two infant car seats at the same time, it can be a good option for parents of infant twins.
-The downside is the Peg is limited to only one kind of car seat leaving you no choices, but the upside is the infant car seat it accepts is the Peg Perego Primo Viaggio 4-35.
-This seat earned an award in our review for infant car seats.
-Something to keep in mind would be that the infant car seats are priced on the higher side for the group.
-This could mean your infant travel system of two car seats, adapter and the Book could end up costing you more than you expected.
+Because the Peg accepts two infant car seats at the same time, it can be a good option for infant twins.
+The downside is the Peg is limited to only one kind of car seat (albeit an award-winner) leaving you no choices.
+The infant car seats are a little more expensive than most of the competition, which can quickly jack up the price of a travel system for two.

 Once babies are out of car seats, the Book continues to be a good option for twins.
-With identical seating arrangements, independent canopies, and equal features the Book will give little ones nothing to argue about.
-We think strollers that offer a similar rider experience will prevent potential fighting between passengers about who gets to sit where.
-Some of the inline competition seats offer vastly different rider experiences.
-Given that one seat usually has more features or functionality than another, we feel it is highly likely children will fight over who gets the better seat.
-Because the Peg will work for children up to 45 pounds, we think this stroller will give you the lifetime performance you expect from a Peg product.
+With identical seating arrangements, independent canopies, and equal features, the Book creates nothing to argue over.
+Some of the inline competition offer vastly different rider experiences.
+Because the Peg will work for children up to 45 pounds, we think this stroller will give you the lifetime performance you expect from a Peg Perego product.

 — Juliet Spurrier, MD & BabyGearLab Team